While you know your business is important, you might not realize just how important your company culture is.

 You don’t have to spend millions to improve your culture.
 You can simply start by showing some appreciation.

 I challenge you to add ‘improve company culture’ to your strategic initiatives this year – then take some of my tips in order to achieve this goal.

 Of course, because in the end, we want to help you achieve all of your goals, I can give you one more piece of advice:

 AchieveIt helps you track the success of your initiatives, including this one.
 However, it also helps you do all of the easy culture improvements listed in this post.

-- It helps employees see just where there assignments fit into the bigger picture in a glance.
+- It helps employees see just where their assignments fit into the bigger picture at a glance